OGR-67/CheatSheet/README.md

     } else {
       throw new Error("Type must be 'oldApi' or 'newApi'");

     }
   }
 }

-// creating an object from old datas const oldMovies = oldMoviesData.map(movie => new OldMovie(movie, "oldApi"));
+// creating an object from old data const oldMovies = oldMoviesData.map(movie => new OldMovie(movie, "oldApi"));

 ```